Birr Engineering Festival

 Summaries of Presentations

-A short introduction to the various presentations that will take place over the three days.
+A short introduction to the various presentations that took place over the three days.

 Taking place: Friday 18 October at 8.15 pm